Epilepsy in Children - What Teachers Need to Know About Epilepsy in Special Education

 Some people may need to trial different types and combinations of medication to gain good control of their epilepsy.
 Epilepsy treatment through medication is usually most effective when the medication is taken regularly and according to a carefully planned schedule and with good medical support, education and back up.

-It is important that everyone involved in caring for a child who has epilepsy has the right epilepsy facts that are specific to that child, and that they are aware of how to manage a seizure and what plan has been put in place to monitor, support and manage seizures.
+It is important that everyone involved in caring for a child who has epilepsy has information specific to that child, and that they are aware of how to manage a seizure.
+They should have a plan in place to monitor, support and manage seizures.